How to Save Money As Consumer Prices Keep Rising

-During the pandemic, telecom consumers had a bit of a break, with prices for telephone and wireless services rising only slightly, while some providers suspended data caps and provided other consumer breaks during the pandemic.
+During the pandemic, consumers had a bit of a break because prices for telephone and wireless services rose only slightly.

-To keep a lid on those costs, consider switching to a lower-cost cell-phone plan, perhaps one from your internet provider.
-(And consider joining CR’s Let’s Broadband Together initiative to investigate the state of internet availability and affordability.)
+To keep a lid on those costs, consider switching to a lower-cost cell phone plan, perhaps one from your internet provider.
+Lower-income families may qualify for a federal program that helps with internet bills, called the Affordable Connectivity Program.

 There are plenty of other ways to save money, and Consumer Reports can help.